the-lambda-way/CarbMetSim/issues.md

 ## Documentation

-The documentation currently comes straight from the paper *CarbMetSim: A discrete-event simulator for carbohydrate metabolism in humans*.
+The documentation is mostly incomplete and is often copied straight from the paper *CarbMetSim: A discrete-event simulator for carbohydrate metabolism in humans*.
 Should be edited to an appropriate format for general consumption, as well as adding source code documentation.

 ## Encapsulation

 Encapsulation needs to be improved across the board.
 Parameters should be accessed through public interfaces instead of variables or friendship.
 Some parameters in HumanBody are only used in a single organ, these should maybe be moved into those organs.
-More algorithms can be abstracted and put into "common.h".
+More algorithms might be encapsulated and put into "common.h".

 ## Body State Parameters